gov-cy/govcy-design-system-docs-v0/src/index.md

         </div>
         <div class="govcy-col-7 order-md-first">
             <p>Design your services using GOV.CY styles, components and patterns.</p>
-            <p>Use this design system to make your service consistent with GOV.CY.
-Avoid repeating work that’s already been done.</p>
+            <p>Use the design system to make your service consistent with GOV.CY and avoid repeating work that’s already been done.
+The Design System makes it easy for digital teams to build accessible, consistent, and performant services and products to meet Cyprus' needs.</p>
             <p><button type="button" class="govcy-btn-primary" onclick="window.location='getting_started/'">Get Started</button> </p>
         </div>
     </div>